PingCAP-QE/ci/infrastructure/jenkins/README.md

 - Setup secret `github-oauth2` in namespace `jenkins`, the secret contains keys:
   - `client-id`
   - `client-secret`
+- Setup PVC `jenkins` in namespace `jenkins`, size should bigger than 8Gi.

 ## values guide and schema